jharwell/sierra/docs/usage/index.rst

 - If you are using a ``quad_source`` block distribution, the arena should be at least 16x16 (smaller arenas don't leave enough space for caches and often cause segfaults).

+- When using multiple physics engines, always make sure that ``# engines / arena dimension`` (X **AND** Y dimensions) is always a rational number.
+That is,

+  - 24 engines in a ``12x12`` arena will be fine, because ``12/24=0.5``, which
+  can be represented reasonably well in floating point.

+  - 24 engines in a ``16x16`` arena will not be fine, because ``16/24=0.666667``, which will very likely result in rounding errors and ARGoS being unable to initialize the space because it can't place arena walls.